1. Introduction

 $ cmake -S <dir>

-# specific build dir
+# specific build dir, default current dir

 $ cmake -B <dir>